Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09/phase-02-auto-scaling/executive-design-review.md

 1. Enable HTTPS using AWS Certificate Manager.
 2. Deploy application servers within private subnets.
 3. Introduce Amazon RDS Multi-AZ for persistent application data.
-4. Enable centralized monitoring using Amazon CloudWatch dashboards and alarms.
-5. Capture application and access logs for operational visibility and security investigations.
+4. Capture application and access logs for operational visibility and security investigations.
+5. Enable centralized monitoring using Amazon CloudWatch dashboards and alarms.
 6. Continue validating scaling behavior through controlled performance testing.

 ---

-## Engagement Status
+## Engagement Conclusion

-**Status:** Successfully Completed

-The architecture satisfied the engagement objectives and demonstrated successful deployment, validation, automatic scaling, and customer accessibility.
+The engagement achieved all defined business and technical objectives.

+The final architecture successfully demonstrated:

+- Highly available application delivery.
+- Standardized infrastructure provisioning.
+- Automatic recovery through Auto Scaling.
+- Dynamic scale-out based on application demand.
+- End-to-end customer accessibility.

+The solution is recommended for progression toward a production-ready architecture following the implementation of the recommendations identified in this review.